section-engineering-education/engineering-education/content/articles/dropout-regularization-to-handle-overfitting-in-deep-learning-models/index.md

 We then started to build a model without the dropout regularization technique.
 The model performed very well using the training dataset but very poorly using the testing dataset.

 Finally, we implemented the dropout layers.
-Using these layers we improved the test accuracy increased from `76.92%` to `80.77%`.
-Therefore, we successfully handled overfitting in deep learning models.
+Using these layers we improved the test accuracy which increased from `76.92%` to `80.77%`.
+Therefore, we successfully handled the overfitting.

-To get this trained model, click [here](https://colab.research.google.com/drive/1b4sYoz5RmW7cjtIRkFwyFywVN0-zj3Hd?usp=sharing)
+To get this trained model, click [here](https://colab.research.google.com/drive/1b4sYoz5RmW7cjtIRkFwyFywVN0-zj3Hd?usp=sharing).

 ### References
 - [Python code for this tutorial](https://colab.research.google.com/drive/1b4sYoz5RmW7cjtIRkFwyFywVN0-zj3Hd?usp=sharing)